openeuropa/oe_showcase/modules/oe_showcase_page/README.md

-# OE Showcase Page
+# Open Europa Showcase Page

-Provides a demo page content type.
+The scope of this module is to demo the Open Europa Library Page feature.